-The U.S. Bureau of Labor Statistics has predicted that the medical billing and coding field will grow by 22% through 2026.
+The United States Bureau of Labor Statistics predicts medical billing and coding employment will grow 8 percent through 2032 — a higher-than-average figure across industries.
 This fact alone makes investing in a more robust medical billing and coding setup a smart plan.
-It also suggests that there's never been a better time for you to enter the field.
+It also suggests there’s never been a better time for you to enter the field.
+Keep reading to find out how medical billing and coding works, the credentials you may need and how medical billing software can streamline the billing and coding process.

 Editor’s note: Looking for the right medical billing service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.